Video Games Expenditure Credit :

 The Video Games Expenditure Credit is claimed as part of the Company Tax Return (CT600) filed with HMRC.
 To make a VGEC claim, you’ll need to be registered as a company and have the following documents:

-The VGEC is treated as taxable income and thus is taxed at the main Corporation Tax rate (25%).
 It must first be used to pay off your Corporation Tax liability; any leftover can be used to pay off other liabilities or claimed as a cash credit.

 Myriad is your go-to partner for a successful Video Game Expenditure Credit claim.